IBM document processors: 3890 Models

 The MICR type for each sorter was set in the factory and could be E-13B or CMC-7.
 This was indicated by a feature code.

 IBM 3897: Image capture system

 The 3897 Image Capture System was effectively a scanning system which captured images of each cheque using a new special module.
 It could capture either the front of each cheque (referred to as the Basic Image System) or the front and back of each cheque (referred to as the Full Image System).

-The IBM 3898 Image processor was used to process the scanned images from the IBM 3897 and was not a module in the 3890 itself.
+The IBM 3898 was used to process the scanned images from the IBM 3897 and was not a module in the 3890 itself.
 The 3898 was able to recognise printed and handwritten amounts reducing the need for clerical support.

 The 3897 and 3898 were announced on March 20, 1990.

+Example customers

+A signifiant number of banks used the IBM 3890.
+Some of them include: